parishwadomkar/MATSim-Projects07-duesseldorf/README.md

 It can be used by using either of these methods:

-##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-berlin repository
+##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-duesseldorf repository
 (Requires either cloning or downloading the repository.)

 1. Set up the project in your IDE.